proofofcloud/trust-server/sss-setup.md

 ```
 Output: Generates a Commitment json.

 Action: Share this commitment with all other participants.
-Once all N participants generated and shared their DKG commitments, they all should be united into a single json.
+Once all N participants generated and shared their DKG commitments, all the commitments should be united into a single json.
 Like this:
 ```
 {"alice":{ ... }, "bob":{ ... }, ... }